Categories: Mathematics, Numerical methods, Perturbation, Physics, Quantum mechanics.

 u(x)=u0(x)+n=1cnun(x)\begin{aligned} u(x) = u_0(x) + \sum_{n = 1}^\infty c_n u_n(x) \end{aligned}

-This quantity is known as the Rayleigh quotient.
-Inserting our ansatz uu, and using that the true unu_n have corresponding eigenvalues λn\lambda_n:
+This quantity is known as the Rayleigh quotient, and again beware of the sign in its definition; see the remark above.
+Inserting our ansatz uu, and using that the true unu_n have corresponding eigenvalues λn\lambda_n, we have:

 It is always possible to choose our normalizations such that Sn=SS_n = S for all unu_n, leaving: